-Banff and Jasper has the major car rental companies as well as in Calgary.
+Banff and Jasper have major car rental company outlets as well as in Calgary.
 You may wish to consider taking the schedule bus service or private sedan service to/from Banff or Lake Louise (Hertz in Lake Louise) and rent your car from there.
-Remember most car companies have on airport and non airport pickups.
+Remember, most car companies have airport and non-airport pickups.

 In Calgary, the non-airport pickup could be cheaper.
 For instance, to book for 18 August 2024, a one-week full-size car rental with unlimited mileage will cost $3,250.53 CAD when picked up at the airport and booked at the counter; pre-booking brought it down to $2,931.41 CAD.
 In contrast, a non-airport pickup costs $692.30 CAD at the counter, reducing further to $625.26 CAD when pre-booked.
 Remember, these rates are just the base prices and do not include taxes, insurance, and other additional fees.
 It's also important to note that the Canadian Dollar typically values around 30 – 35% less than the US Dollar (as checked on 12 December 2023).